fbpx

 A kaftan

-Did we mention our Tuscan villa has a wonderful pool with the typical postcard perfect views of the rolling hills around?
+Did I mention our Tuscan villa has a wonderful pool with the typical postcard perfect views of the rolling hills around?

 That’s right, channel your inner goddess and Italian chic style with a flowy kaftan for poolside chilling, we will have an entire day dedicated to just that.